 Markup (so we can extract information to include in our index page,

-such as the first header and paragraph).
+such as the first heading and paragraph).
 Our output should be an

 We need to implement the following function: